UAA Campus is Open

 Students packaged for fall and spring semesters but who do not enroll in fall may have their aid cancelled.
 To prevent cancellation, inform Financial Aid, in writing, of intent to enroll in spring.

 Many financial aid awards require at least half-time attendance, others require full-time attendance.
 Full-time attendance is defined as 12 credits for undergraduate programs and 9 credits for graduate programs.
 Half-time is 6 credits for undergraduates and 5 credits for graduate.
 Enrollment status for Grants, Tuition Awards, and some Scholarships are determined on the last day of the add/drop period as defined in the course schedule.
-For the summer semester, the end of the first add/drop is used to determine final summer enrollment.
-If an initial award arrives after you have already withdrawn from a class(es), payment will match current enrollment.

 The Federal Pell Grant is offered on the award letter based on full-time enrollment status.
 Pell Grants will be prorated based on actual enrollment if enrolled less than 12 credits.
 As of July 1, 2012 students can only receive 12 full-time equivalent payments of Pell throughout their lifetime.

 All initial financial aid awards are based on full-time enrollment (if not registered) and actual enrollment (if registered).
-If enrollment status is less than full-time or has changed, the award will be revised to correspond to your actual enrollment.

 Students who change/reduce their enrollment after financial aid disbursement has occurred for a given semester will be responsible for all overpayments that are the result of credit load reduction or change.